gastonirby/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    * Sessions are saved on the server.
+JWT's have the expirations loaded on and are saved to local storage.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    * 'bcryptjs' helps us hash and destroy data but destroys it in the same way each time, making it a safe password storage function.

 3. How are unit tests different from integration and end-to-end testing?

+    * Unit testing tests the smallest testable code in isolation.
+End-to-end and integration testing test an entire project.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    * You make tests first rather than making tests after coding
+    * You make code to pass the tests rather than make tests to make sure code will pass